Configure a Child Object

 Display a Smart Action on a Child Object Subview Only for a Specific Parent Object

-When you create a subview for a child object, you may need to create smart actions that apply specifically to that subview.
+When you create a subview for a child object, you might need to create smart actions that apply specifically to that subview.

 Suppose, for example, that you used the CX Extension Generator to display a list of shipments on payments, with Shipments being a child object of Payments.
 CX Extension Generator automatically creates the Add smart action that users enter in the Action Bar to add shipments to payments, but it doesn't create any smart action to remove the entry.
 Here are the steps to create the smart action and make it available only on the Payment subview.